Pylons/pyramid/docs/narr/urldispatch.rst

 We register this class as a :term:`predicate factory` with the ``any_of`` keyword argument name.
 Then we use that new keyword argument with :meth:`~pyramid.config.Configurator.add_route`.
 When the route is requested, Pyramid instantiates the ``AnyOfPredicate`` class using the value passed to the ``any_of`` argument.
 The resulting instance is a :term:`predicate`.
 It will determine whether incoming requests satisfy its condition.
 In the example above, a request for ``/three`` would match the route's URL pattern and satisfy the route's predicate because ``three`` is one of the allowed values, so the route would be matched.
 However a request for ``/millions`` will match the route's URL pattern but would not satisfy the route's predicate, and the route would not be matched.

 A custom route predicate may also *modify* the ``match`` dictionary.
 For instance, a predicate might do some type conversion of values:

 .. code-block:: python
     :linenos:

     class IntegersPredicate:

-        def __init__(self, val):
+        def __init__(self, val, info):
             self.segment_names = val

         def text(self):